Kickdapie/Gen-AI-Bootcamp/06_chatgpt/10_multimodal_genai/readme.md

 https://github.com/lakshmanok/lakblogs/blob/main/genai_seminar/create_lecture.ipynb

-This is used for generation of videos using AI in a notebook
+This is used for generation of videos using AI in a notebook.
+This article takes an article or paper and turns it into powerpoint slides and audio and connects them.

 - uses Google Gemini Flash
 - I used Python to download the article as a PDF, and upload it to a temporary storage location that Gemini can read